OPEC says oil plentiful, supply above market needs

 Secondary sources now say that OPEC pumped 1.62 million bpd above its supply target, and demand for its own oil, in April.

-The extra OPEC oil is filling gaps caused by an unusually large number of supply outages globally.
-Supply breaks were running at nearly 1.3 million bpd as of early April.

-It has also offset a decline in exports from Iran, which is facing stiffening western sanctions over its disputed nuclear energy program.

-Production figures reported directly by OPEC members to its Vienna headquarters show even higher rates.
-The "direct communication" figures for March put OPEC output at 32.4 million bpd versus the 31.3 million bpd assessed by secondary sources.
+But production figures reported directly by OPEC members to its Vienna headquarters show even higher rates.

-Output levels directly reported by OPEC members rose even more in April.
-Lead producer Saudi Arabia said it pumped 10.1 million bpd in April, up 179,000 bpd from March.
+Lead OPEC member Saudi Arabia said it produced 10.1 million bpd in April, up 179,000 bpd from March.

 And Iran told OPEC its output in April was 3.76 million bpd, steady since February, effectively denying that supply has been impacted by sanctions against Tehran.